grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 # Scraping Additional Metrics

-If you have an application or a service running on your Kubernetes cluster that is exporting metrics, you may want to use this chart to scrape those metrics and send them to your datastore.
+If you have an application or a service running on your Kubernetes Cluster that is exporting metrics, you can
+use this chart to scrape those metrics and send them to your datastore.
 This chart provides plenty of options for doing just that.